 Training & Workshops

-For over a decade, the NCCM has been delivering robust and leading-edge training to empower Canadian Muslim communities.
-Our seminars are designed to equip communities with the knowledge to expand civic engagement at the local level.
+For over a decade, the NCCM has been delivering robust and leading-edge training to promote equity and inclusion, and empower Canadian Muslim communities.
+Our interactive seminars are designed to create an enriching and meaningful learning experience to help participants grow and learn.

 |Islam in the Workplace

 |Based on NCCM’s Employers Guide on Islamic Religious Practices & My Rights at Work Guide, this workshop explores common issues around reasonable accommodation of Canadian Muslim employees in the workplace.
 The workshop also examines how Islamophobia can impact the workplace.||1.5 – 2 hours||Unions, Employers, Staff|

 |Islam 101 or Islam Awareness||This workshop is a basic introduction to Islam and Islamic religious practice for individuals with no or limited knowledge of the religion.
 It addresses both basic tenants of faith and also discusses and challenges prevalent stereotypes about Islam and Muslims.||2 hours||Any Group Interested in Islam Ideal for religious groups, workplaces, schools, community organizations …|

 |Inclusive Schools||This workshop for examines the legal and pedagogical foundation for creating schools which are welcoming and inclusive to everyone.
 It can be combined or merged with Islam 101 or information on Muslim religious practice.||2 hours||Stakeholders in the Education Sector Ideal for school councils, teacher training, school trustees or school board officials, parents …|

 |Stereotypes & Diversity in Media: How do we fit in?||This workshop invites young people to critically examine the messages in the media with a special focus on cultural diversity and religious diversity.